 When I created this magnolia leaf garland, I knew I needed it to be fast, simple, and lightweight.
 Many of the online tutorials I found for garland involved florists’ wire, heavy stems, and a big investment of time and energy.

-Fortunately, this method makes it so easy!
+This method makes it so easy!
 I was really impressed with how quickly it came together and how sturdy it was.
 If I can do it, anybody can- I promise!

 I love creating affordable, fast and realistic simple holiday decor.
 I’m something of a minimalist, and I don’t like storing bins all year long- which means I’m an expert at all things fresh and floral!